andrewdcampbell/face-movie/README.md

 Supported on Python 3 and OpenCV 3+.
 Tested on macOS High Sierra and Mojave.

-For more information, see my [blog post](https://andrewdcampbell.github.io/face-morphing) about this project.

 ## Requirements
 * OpenCV
   * For conda users, run `conda install -c conda-forge opencv`.